 To watch this scenario click here

-Another sample scenario employing a central manipulation and two locomotion modules is shown in the animation below:
+A sample scenario employing a central manipulation and two locomotion modules is shown in the animation below: